YashanFernando/JsonObjectValidator/README.md

 The following scenarios aren't supported at the moment.

-- Verifying lists (can use arrays instead)
 - Verifying against concrete classes
   - Mostly out of scope here but if the equality comparison operators are implemented it should work
   - Records and structs should work as well
   - `IEquatable`, `IComparable` interfaces aren't supported
-- Verifying lists of different types
+- Verifying lists with elements of different types
   - It should be possible to create an `Expectation` that expects a `JsonNode` or a `JsonElement` and do custom deserialization but it'll be non-trivial